Follow the step by step process or choose what situation that best describes you:

 Requirements for maintaining license

 To maintain your North Carolina license to practice law, you must complete 12 hours of continuing legal education (CLE) each.
 At least two of those hours must be in professional responsibility, including ethics and professional liability.
+As of 2019, one hour of CLE must be in technology training.
 You must take one hour of CLE on substance abuse or mental disability every three years.
 For more information, contact the CLE department of the NC State Bar.

 You must also establish all general client trust accounts with the North Carolina State Bar Plan for Interest on Lawyers’ Trust Accounts (NC IOLTA) in order to keep your law license active in the state.
 All of your general client trust accounts must be established and maintained as interest-bearing IOLTA accounts.
 This interest is remitted to the NC IOLTA by the State Bar.